Survey Plot Plan Information

 An acceptable surveyed plot plan must be signed and sealed by a professional land surveyor registered in North Carolina.

 An acceptable survey would include all of the current existing conditions of the property as well as the proposed improvements.
-Please refer to the plot plan checklist to ensure that all requirements are met.
+Please refer to the Residential Plot Plan Checklist to ensure that all requirements are met.

 If an existing survey of a property is available, but does not include proposed improvements, a supplemental drawing may be attached to the existing survey illustrating the proposed improvements.
 A supplemental drawing may only be submitted in addition to the signed and sealed survey which shows the current existing conditions of the property, not in lieu of.